 Is Medical Marijuana Right for Me?

-If you’ve been considering medical marijuana (sometimes abbreviated to MMJ) to help with what’s ailing you, you naturally have concerns about its safety and efficacy.
+Those who are considering medical marijuana (sometimes abbreviated to MMJ) to help with what’s ailing them, naturally have concerns about its safety and efficacy.
 Misinformation and misconceptions abound about this so-called wonder drug.
-Before starting on any new therapy, it’s important to know all the facts and of course to talk with your primary care physician.
+Before starting on any new therapy, it’s important they get all the facts and of course to talk with their primary care physician.

 Probably the biggest confusion people have about MMJ is understanding the difference between it and pot, also referred to as cannabis and weed.
 They’re the same, with one major difference—strains that have been developed to treat specific illnesses.
 It’s estimated there are approximately 800 strains of marijuana in the world1.
 Most of them are hybrids of one, two and sometimes three strains.
 And there are new strains being developed all the time.
 Additionally, all of them can be used for medical marijuana.